Illegal Alien (song): Composition and release

-Reception and commercial performance
+Critical reception and commercial performance

 Blender listed "Illegal Alien" as the 13th worst song of all time in 2006.
 Wired's Scott Thill described the lyrics as "misguided" and the song itself as "confusing (and confused)".
 Steve Spears of the Tampa Bay Times called the lyrics "ridiculous" and asked if it was "one of the most racist songs of the '80s".
 For Reader's Digest, Jeremy Helligar included "Illegal Alien" on a list of racist songs and wrote that "the fact that it exists at all proves that undervaluing Mexicans has been an American theme for decades".
 Shannon Sweet of the San Antonio Current wrote that it "goes full-on racist" and "tackles every Hispanic stereotype that exists", while Ryan Reed of Stereogum called it "face-palm filler" and a "borderline-racist border-crossing sing-along".
-Cash Box said that the song illustrates "Genesis’ ability to be versatile and commercially successful at the same time."
+Cashbox said that the song illustrates "Genesis’ ability to be versatile and commercially successful at the same time."